 What are Queen Elizabeth’s children's ages?

-Last year the Royal Family paid sweet tribute to her on her milestone 70th birthday.
+In 2020, the Royal Family paid a sweet tribute to Princess Anne on her milestone 70th birthday.

 The official Royal Family social media accounts announced, "We’re sharing photos of The Princess Royal from each decade of HRH’s life ahead of her 70th birthday".